Anuradha-Aurchi/interactive_quizapp/README.md

-<p>An interactive web-based quiz application built with html, css & javascript that allows user to ans ques, receive instant feedback, and track their score in real time through a clean and responsive interface.</p>
+<p>An interactive web-based quiz application built with html, css & javascript<br> that allows user to ans ques, receive instant feedback, and track their score<br> in real time through a clean and responsive interface.</p>